Intent

 Impact

-- Children in EYFS transition to Year 1 with a wide range of vocabulary to describe natural and man-made phenomena around them, will have had extensive opportunities to play with and explore a range of different materials, plants, animals and seasonal conditions, and will have developed a sense of curiosity, respect and affection for the natural world.
+- Children in EYFS transition to Year 1 with a wide range of vocabulary to describe natural and man-made phenomena around them.
+They arrive in Key Stage 1 having had extensive opportunities to play with and explore a range of different materials, plants, animals and seasonal conditions, and have developed a sense of curiosity, respect and affection for the natural world.
+Pupils leaving the school at the end of Year 6 are ready for Key Stage 3, and have